Students applying for admission to graduate courses leading to a degree must submit the following items:

 The documentation required to issue an I-20 is as follows:

 All F-1 visa international students are required to enroll full-time (at least 9 credits for graduate students) and comply with all other requirements of maintaining visa status.
+International students with an F1 visa are subject to a one-time fee of $400.
+This fee is assessed in the first semester of attendance.
 The international student’s F-1 visa status must be kept valid at all times.
 It is the responsibility of each international student to familiarize him/herself with and abide by immigration regulations.
 Please see the section on Dissertation/Thesis Research - International Students that appears in this catalogue.

 The OIP serves to counsel students on these issues as well as report immigration matters to USCIS through SEVIS (the federal immigration database).
-Questions about initial I-20 issuance or maintaining visa status should be directed to the OIP in Presidents Hall room 009 or by email at email@example.com or by phone at (973) 761-9072.
-Please also visit the OIP website at https://www.shu.edu/international-programs/ for immigration regulations and details about documents required for I-20 issuance.
+Questions about initial I-20 issuance or maintaining visa status should be directed to the OIP in Jubilee Hall room 231 or by email at firstname.lastname@example.org or by phone at (973) 761-9072.
+Please also visit the OIP website at https://www.shu.edu/international-programs/international-students/index.cfm for immigration regulations and details about documents required for I-20 issuance.
 All graduate international student applicants to Immaculate Conception Seminary School of Theology, please contact the School of Theology at (973) 761-7491.

 After the application has been processed, and if the qualifications are satisfactory, graduate applicants will receive a letter of acceptance from the appropriate graduate office.